runxinghuan/tp/docs/UserGuide.md

 When it's the AI's turn to save, you will be prompted to select a direction to shoot.
 Enter the shoot command followed by your chosen direction.
 For example:

 shoot[direction] - Choose a direction to take a shot.
 Directions are represented by numbers (e.g., 0 for left, 1 for center, and 2 for right --> for beginners).

-#### Understanding Player Skill Levels

-Your ability to score goals is significantly impacted by your player's skill level.
-As you progress through the game, you'll have the opportunity to upgrade your player from a Beginner to Medium and finally to an Expert.
-Each level enhances your player's effectiveness:

-- BeginnerSkillPlayer: Starts with basic shooting capabilities.
-Ideal for new players getting accustomed to the game mechanics.

-- MediumSkillPlayer: Offers improved shooting chances with a moderate increase in skill and power.
-Suitable for players looking for a balanced challenge.

-- ExpertSkillPlayer: Provides the best shooting abilities, significantly increasing your chances of getting your shots through the AI's saves.
-Designed for experienced players seeking the ultimate challenge.

 #### Difficulty Settings